wcravens/squirrel_squibble/Sandbox/Architecture_and_Design_Concerns.md

 We'll use JSON Schema to validate data structures such as Value Objects.

+## Functional Programming

+Since Javascript permits it, we should leverage Functional Programming techniques as much as possible.
+At a minimum we should implement as much functionality as possible in pure functions.

 ## Immutability

 Value Objects will be immutable according to DDD, however we will strive to have everything on the inside of the outer